ESA - making a claim

 The assessment phase

-Once you have claimed by phone or by filling in an ESA1 form, you will enter the ‘assessment phase’ of ESA while a decision is being made about your claim.
+Once you have completed your form you will enter the ‘assessment phase’ while a decision is being made about your claim.
 This is for 13 weeks (or more as this process is currently delayed in some areas), and during this time you will receive a ‘basic allowance’ which is currently:

 The work capability assessment